KKingmo/KKingmo/README.md

 ## Projects
 - [SakuraNFT](https://sakuranft.io/) - Development of the entire client-side of the service.
-- [Good Block](https://www.good-block.com/) - Development of the entire client-side of the service.
+- [Good Block](https://www.good-block.com/) - Development of the entire of the service.

 ---